kubernetes-sigs/gateway-api/site-src/concepts/glossary.md

 A Route bound to a workload's Service by the creator of a given workload, defining what is acceptable use of the workload.
 Producer routes must always be in the same Namespace as their workload's Service.

-### Service mesh

-A _service mesh_ is software that manages infrastructure providing security, reliability, and observability for communications between workloads (east/west traffic).
-Service meshes generally work by intercepting communications between workloads at a very low level, often (though not always) by inserting proxies next to the workload's Pods.

 ### Service backend